jordyvandomselaar/jordy.app/content/posts/2021-03-28-getting-started-with-code-splitting-in-a-create-react-app/index.md

 Using this approach is tedious and still doesn't completely fit our use-case.
 It still starts to download the split component as soon as the page loads.
 We wanted to load the code on-demand.
 Of course, you build on top of this to fix that, or you could use `React.lazy` and `Suspense`.

-lazy + Suspense are a really good combo, lazy takes care of rendering your component as soon as it has been downloaded while suspense takes care of rendering a loading screen while your component is being loaded.
-If we use lazy + suspense, it looks like this:
+React.lazy + Suspense are a really good combo, lazy takes care of rendering your component as soon as it has been downloaded while suspense takes care of rendering a loading screen while your component is being loaded.
+If we use React.lazy + suspense, it looks like this:

 ```diff
 -import React from "react";